-The monthly depletions to the Big Thompson River due to past and projected use were lagged from the pit site using the AWAS program developed by the IDS Group at Colorado State University.
-The parameters used in the model were: a distance from the site to the river (X) which varied as shown in the table below; a distance from the river through the site to the no flow aquifer boundary (W) of 4,000 ft; an aquifer transmissivity (T) of 50,000 gallons/ft/day; and a specific yield (S) of 0.2.

-Consumptive use for the period of 2000 through 2012 was obtained from prior SWSP submittals.
-Consumptive use from 2013 through 2021 is based on records of actual dust control use at the site provided by the Applicant.
-The lagged stream depletions due to past and projected use at the site are estimated to total 6.18 acre-feet during this plan period, as shown on the attached Table 3.
-The Kauffmann No. 1 Pit is directly adjacent to the Big Thompson River, and depletions are assumed to impact the river in the $E^{1/2}$ of Section 20, Township 5 North, Range 68 West of the 6th P.M.
+The monthly depletions to the Big Thompson River due to past and projected use at the Wagner-Kauffman No. 3 Pit were lagged from the pit site using the AWAS program developed by the IDS Group at Colorado State University.
+The following parameters were used in the stream depletion model for the period of 2016 through 2022: a distance from the centroid of the exposed groundwater to the river (X) of 2,130 feet; a distance from the river through the site to the no flow aquifer boundary (W) of 4,000 ft; an aquifer transmissivity (T) of 50,000 gallons/ft/day; and a specific yield (S) of 0.2.
+For the period of 2012-2015, a distance from the centroid of the exposed groundwater to the river (X) of 2,400 feet was used.
+Lagged depletions resulting from mining operations prior to 2012 were determined using a previously approved distance from the exposed water surface area to the river (X value) of 200 feet.
+Depletions from the Wagner-Kauffman No. 3 Pit are assumed to impact the Big Thompson River perpendicular to the site in the $E1/2$ of Section 20, Township 5 North, Range 68 West of the 6th P.M.
+The lagged stream depletions due to past and projected operations at the site are estimated to total 0.035 acre-feet during this plan period, as shown on the attached Table 4.